 2 champagne flutes filled with cranberry mimosa, garnished with cranberries.
 Bucket with prosecco in background.

-This is one of those drinks that is delicious and simple to make for a crowd, making it perfect for those morning guests, and for you as host or hostess.
+This cranberry mimosa is delicious and simple to make for a crowd, making it perfect for those morning guests, and for you as host or hostess.

 Closeup shot of Cranberry Mimosa with cranberries and rosemary.